tiandevlab/DiscShop.project/README.md

 - Refined UI for ShoppingCart and Checkout pages, improving overall user experience
 - Fixed issues with data fetching and display in ShoppingCart component
 - Gained practical experience in React state management and component styling

+### 2024-08-13

+- Implemented Search component for album search functionality
+- Created SearchResults component to display search results
+- Updated Header component to include the Search feature
+- Modified App.js to add a new route for search results